Cacio e Pepe Spaghetti is a typical Roman style dish and literally translates to cheese and pepper.

 Much as the name implies, this dish consists of very few ingredients.
 Cheese…as in lots of cheese, pepper and of course spaghetti.

 Although not overly complicated to prepare, the cheese sauce does require some practice so as it doesn’t coagulate into soft clumpy strands.
 Mind you, even if it does it is still quite yummy!

-In order to achieve a creamy smooth consistency so as each strand of pasta is delicately coated with cheesy goodness, work with good quality room temperature cheese and not one straight from the freezer or fridge.
+In order to achieve a creamy smooth consistency and have each strand of pasta delicately coated with cheesy goodness, work with good quality room temperature cheese and not one straight from the freezer or fridge.

 Cacio e Pepe Spaghetti